noved210/NetSuite-Tools-For-WebStorm/README.md

 # How To Build
 1. Create a new "Intellij Platform Plugin" Project and point it to the directory where the plugin code is located.
 2. Open "Module Settings" on the project and on the "Dependencies" tab and add the project's "resources/dependencies" directory and check the "Export" checkbox so that the libraries are included with the plugin deployment.
+3. Open "Module Settings" on the project and on the "Plugin Deployment" tab and set the "Path to META-INF\plugin.xml" to the project root.
+Example: C:\git\NetSuite-Tools-For-WebStorm

 # Resolving Issues
 If you encounter any issues, please create an issue here on GitHub.
 I maintain this in my spare time and cannot always get to everything right away.
 Feel free to submit a pull request with any enhancements/bug fixes.